 Photography by Brian Moody

-In 1975, one week before his sixth birthday, Richard McCann’s mother became the first victim of Peter Sutcliffe, the Yorkshire Ripper.
+In 1975, one week before his sixth birthday, Richard McCann’s mother became the first victim of the serial killer Peter Sutcliffe.
 As a result Richard’s life went into a downward spiral and it wasn’t until many years later that he was able to use his experience to create a lasting and positive change.

 I had a kind and loving mother, but even before she was murdered violence had been a tangible part of my turbulent childhood.
 I was four years old when my abusive father left home, yet Social Services considered it was best that my sister and me moved back in with him after our mum’s death.
 One of the first things he did then was drown our pet dog in the bath, because the dog had annoyed him.
 While I have forgiven him for his violence towards me, I am still struggling to find forgiveness for that one incident.